Menu

 ⏱ Round History Browse every completed round in the current session — see the document at each round, every reviewer response, the Builder's resolutions, and any USER DECISION blocks.
 Export the full transcript as a single file from here.

-🔑 License Key Manage your WaxFrame Professional license — replace, remove, or check status.
+🔑 Account & License Manage your WaxFrame Professional license in Settings — enter, replace, remove, or check status.
 Your trial round count is preserved across license changes, so removing a key can't escape an expired trial.

 📋 Document Playbooks Worked examples of WaxFrame on common document types — résumés, job descriptions, business proposals, thank-you letters, and more — with the exact Project Goal and Notes payload that converged the document, plus measured round counts and wall-clock times where available.